Paul Brumfitt: Trial, imprisonment and aftermath

-Shortly afterwards, Brumfitt was brought to stand trial at Birmingham Crown Court, where he was convicted of killing Marcella Davis and raping two other sex workers at knifepoint, for which he was given three additional life sentences, but acquitted of a third rape.
+Shortly afterwards, Brumfitt was brought to stand trial at Birmingham Crown Court, where he was convicted of killing Marcella Davis and twice raping another sex worker at knifepoint, for which he was given three additional life sentences, but acquitted of a third rape.

-The case drew outrage from both law enforcement and Tory politician Michael Fabricant, who postulated that a dangerous offender like Brumfitt could have been labeled 'cured' and allowed to leave prison was unacceptable.
-As a result, the prison service announced that it would consider revising the parole review process, in order to prevent potentially violent lifers from being released and causing more crimes.
+The chief constable of West Midlands Police, Edward Crew, and Conservative MP Michael Fabricant, both criticised the decision to release Brumfitt.
+The prison service announced that it would consider revising the parole review process, in order to prevent potentially violent lifers from being released and causing more crimes.